-Some companies even supply their kitchens with food and drinks and add other amenities so their monthly costs can go up quite a lot - it reaches almost $5000.
+Some companies even supply their kitchens with food and drinks and add other perks so their monthly costs can go up quite a lot - it reaches almost $5000.

-And here are some other expenses that many seem to forget about: what if you need to relocate?
+And here are some other expenses that many seem to forget about: what if you need to relocate or your team grows and you need a bigger space?
 Moving your entire office would cost much more than just picking up your stuff from a flexible workspace and going to another.
 Also, potential repairs in the office would have to go out of your own pocket.

 However, at least you get 24/7 access to your office in case of emergency.
-But when renting flexible office spaces, you can only use the premises during the space’s working hours.
+When renting flexible office spaces, you can only use the premises during the space’s working hours.
 There are exceptions, though, that allow around-the-clock access.

-Flexible workspaces, however, are a completely different story.
+Flexible workspaces are a completely different story.
 The cleaning service and utilities are not your concern in this case and are included in your monthly fee.
 You typically have access to multiple amenities while working in such a space.
-For example, you can get a coffee or two for free, use free Wi-Fi, or the chill-out room when you want to take a break.
+For example, you can get a coffee or two for free, use free Wi-Fi, or relax in the chill-out room.

-Some coworking spaces charge for additional amenities, usually for use of conference rooms, parking, office supplies and equipment such as scanners and copy machines, etc. In that case, the prices may slightly increase.
+Some coworking spaces charge for additional amenities, usually for the use of conference rooms, parking, office supplies, and equipment such as scanners and copy machines, etc. In that case, the prices may slightly increase.

 Back in 2018, the demand for flexible offices among corporations increased by 21%.
 Many find flexible workspaces ideal for short-term team expansions or providing additional workspace for independent contractors, like when they’re testing new markets.